 Short On Time?
 Download The PDF Version Now

-It is the opinion of Intersec Worldwide (Intersec) that waiting to update compliance programs would be a critical mistake for any size organization.
-Delays in implementation and understanding will likely lead to missed compliance dates due to failures to meet compliance objectives.
-Intersec has analyzed and group these control changes into 26 specific priorities with initial priorities (i.e., 1-10) aligned with tasks that must be performed prior to higher priorities or tasks which may take an organization a significant amount of time to implement.
+Intersec has analyzed and grouped these control changes into 26 specific priorities with initial priorities (i.e., 1-10) aligned with tasks that must be performed prior to higher priorities or tasks which may take an organization a significant amount of time to implement.
 Every organization is different and the following content should be read in full and ranked according to your organizations’ cybersecurity maturity and ability to meet various controls.
-This document will not cover details related to the Customized Approach which will be addressed in future guidance.

 Overview

-The QSAs of Intersec Worldwide have spent the last 3 months dissecting and analyzing the PCI-Data Security Standard (PCI-DSS) version 4.0 standard to identify transitional impacts to our clients’ compliance programs as they migrate from the 5-year-old version 3.2.1 standard.
-Overall, the following principals should guide organizations efforts on implementation and migration to version 4.0:
+The QSAs of Intersec Worldwide have spent the last 18 months dissecting and analyzing the PCI-Data Security Standard (PCI-DSS) version 4.0 standard to identify transitional impacts to our clients’ compliance programs as they migrate from the 5-year-old version 3.2.1 standard.
+Overall, the following principals should guide organizations efforts on implementation and migration to version 4.0:- Migration Pre-Tasks

 Migration Pre-Tasks